 - Comfort: If it feels heavy or makes your neck sore, it’s not for you.

-4. Apple’s New Vision Pro Lite: Worth the Hype?
+4. Apple Vision Pro: Worth the Hype?

 Still, it’s not for everyone.
 If you’re on a budget or don’t use Apple products, better (and cheaper) options exist.